 Follow the steps given below to create an app and generate a bearer token and other keys.

-Having gotten the keys and the token, we can proceed to pulling data from Twitter to Google Sheets.
+If you have got the Twitter API keys and the token, we can proceed to pull data from Twitter to Google Sheets.

 Step 3: Choose a data endpoint